San Juan de los Lagos: Socioeconomics

 Handcrafts include embroidered clothing for women as well as the weaving of wool items such as sarapes, rebozos, quezquémetls and other textiles, herbal medicines, leather items such as bags, belts and wallets are made as well as ceramics and carved stone items.
 Clothing for charros can be found here from heavily embroidered jackets and pants to embroidered belts called “piteado.”
 Another common handcraft is religious items for sale to visitors, such as reliquaries, candles, images of the Virgin and rosaries made from the local white stone.
 Many of the areas handcrafts are sold on the stores and street stalls around the main plaza and basilica.
 These items are either made locally or brought in from other states in central Mexico.

 Just under fifty percent of the working population is dedicated to commerce and services, with most of this related to tourism to the city of San Juan de los Lagos, followed by businesses catering to local, mostly primary, needs.
 This translates to a population of about 40,000 residents who cater to the needs of about seven million or so pilgrims per year.
 The city has frequent bus service, and is accessible by expressway.
 However, this tourism is almost purely domestic.
 Most English language guidebooks do not even mention San Juan de los Lagos.

-Most people (about a 73%) of its population are of French, Spanish, or other European ancestry.